Skip to main content

 New provision requires ‘active’ peace officers license.

-Sheriff Ed Gonzalez (D) and former candidate for Sheriff, Joe Danna (R), differ on fundamental issues about how to tackle the job, but they share something in common.
+Sheriff Ed Gonzalez (D) and former candidate for Sheriff, Joe Danna (R), differ on fundamental issues about tackling the job, but they share something in common.

-They both believe that a third candidate for the office, someone who is still in the race, Mike Knox (R) should be disqualified because of a new Texas law that requires candidates for Sheriff to hold “an active permanent peace officer license”.
+They both believe that a third candidate for the office, someone still in the race, Mike Knox (R), should be disqualified because of a new Texas law requiring Sheriff candidates to hold “an active permanent peace officer license”.

 Knox currently holds that qualification but did not when he signed up to run and officially became a candidate.